Priya112030/M4/README.md

 ## ALGORITHM
 1. Start the program.
-2. Assign values of a and b as 1 and 1.
+2. Assign values of a and b as 44 and 3.
-3. Use bitwise OR operator.
+3. Use left shift operator (<<) and shift the value of a three times.
 4. Display the result.
 5. Stop the program.